 Don’t like asparagus?
 Use green beans.
 Add a cup or so of sliced mushrooms if you’d like.
 For a complete meal, all you need to add is a simple green salad — toss in some chickpeas for extra protein.

 Adding vegan meatballs, as you can see in most of the photos, makes this dish even heartier.
-You can make your own, of course, but being lazy, I used Earth Grown Organic Vegan Meatballs from the local Aldi market.
+Use your favorite brand of packaged plant-based meatballs.

 - Choose bundles with firm spears; the tips should be closed, plump and green.

 - Avoid bundles whose ends look withered — a sure sign that they’re past their peak.

 - Slender asparagus is often seen in spring, but too slender isn’t a good thing.
 You want stalks that are succulent, or you’ll just be getting a lot of skin and little flavor.

 - If the skin looks somewhat tough toward the stem end, peel about half of the stalks toward the stem end with a vegetable peeler.
 This is kind of a pain to do, but your finished dish will be that much better for it!

 - 10 to 12 ounces pasta, any short shape

 - 1 package vegan meatballs, optional (or see link to recipe for Easy Vegan Meatballs in Notes)